 Image Segmentation.
 In image segmentation, the task is to split an image into regions representing meaningful parts.
 For example, one may wish to isolate a motif (foreground) painted onto a vessel base (background).
 Many methods for image segmentation have been proposed in image processing [GW06], including construction of region boundaries based on detected edges or growing of regions from seed points based on similarity of texture or other local image properties.
 Also, morphological operations or fitting of pre-defined generative templates are among the many approaches.
-Likewise, many techniques exist for 3D object segmentation [CGF09], ranging from simple partitioning schemes [SBS13] to the derivation of 3D skeletons [TDS^{}16] or graph-based approaches [RKB04,FH04].
+Likewise, many techniques exist for 3D object segmentation [CGF09], ranging from simple partitioning schemes [SBS13] to the derivation of 3D skeletons [TDS16] or graph-based approaches [RKB, FH].
 In general, there is no universal approach to segmentation, but it has to be guided by application requirements, for example, specifying the level of detail at which segments are to be distinguished.
-Recently, supervised approaches for image segmentation have proven to be successful.
-For example, in [GDDM14] and [SEZ14], convolutional neural networks are applied to identify candidate regions of objects within an image.
+Recently, supervised approaches for image segmentation have shown successful.
+For example, in [GDDM14] and [SEZ14], convolutional neural networks are applied to identity candidate regions of objects within an image.
 The Convolutional Neural Networks has proven to be an outstanding solution for the semantic segmentation task as well.
 This task consists of classifying each pixel in an image into a class.
 Currently, the best approach for semantic segmentation consists in using end-to-end deep neural networks.
-For example Mask R-CNN [HGDG17] and FPN [LDG17] are adaptations of end-toend deep neural networks architecture originally used for object detection.
+For example Mask R-CNN [HGDG17] and FPN [LDG17] are adaptations of end-to-end deep neural networks architecture originally used for object detection.
 Other important works in the field uses fully convolutional networks architecture (FCN [LSD15], U-NET [RFB15]), this networks contain only convolutional layers trained end-to-end for image segmentation.
 Finally, a set of very important models for semantic segmentation are all of the deeplab versions, specifically the last one deeplabv3+ [CZP18] which reported the best results for the 2012 PASCAL VOC segmentation challenge.
 An implementation of these last models can be found in the open source machine learning library TensorFlow.
 This library allows to train these models from scratch using own data sets, or to use one of several pretrained deeplab models for semantic segmentation.

 Positioning of this Work.
 We here present a search engine for motifs on pottery images, for purposes of comparison and retrieval.
-While our considered data set is not small (hundreds of vessels), obtaining large amounts of labelled training data for supervised approaches is generally difficult.
-Therefore, we base our approach on an appropriately designed unsupervised workflow for image segmentation, feature extraction, retrieval and result visualization.
-Our data comprises 2D image documentation from scientific archaeological publications (CVA).
-The approach is limited by the extent of surface which can be portrayed by a single picture of an object.
+We base our approach on an appropriately designed unsupervised workflow for image segmentation, feature extraction, retrieval and result visualization.
+Our data comprises 2D image documentation from scientific archaeological publications (CVA, see above).
+While our considered data set is not small (hundreds of vessels), we also do not have large enough domain training data to use supervised approaches.